James, Earl of Wessex

-James Alexander Philip Theo Mountbatten-Windsor, Earl of Wessex (born 17 December 2007), styled Viscount Severn from 2007 until 2023, is a member of the British royal family.
+James Alexander Philip Theo Mountbatten-Windsor, Earl of Wessex (born 17 December 2007), styled Viscount Severn until 2023, is a member of the British royal family.
 He is the younger child and only son of Prince Edward, Duke of Edinburgh, and Sophie, Duchess of Edinburgh.

 James is the youngest grandchild of Queen Elizabeth II and Prince Philip, Duke of Edinburgh, and a nephew of King Charles III.
-He was born during the reign of his paternal grandmother and was eighth in the line of succession to the British throne at the time of his birth; as of 2025, he is 16th.
+He was born during the reign of his paternal grandmother and was eighth in the line of succession to the British throne at the time of his birth; as of 2026, he is 17th.

-Infancy
+Early life and education

-James Alexander Philip Theo Mountbatten-Windsor was born on 17 December 2007 at 4:20 pm at Frimley Park Hospital in Surrey by caesarean section.
-His father Prince Edward, Duke of Edinburgh, is the youngest child of Queen Elizabeth II and Prince Philip, Duke of Edinburgh.
-His mother Sophie, Duchess of Edinburgh, worked in public relations before joining the royal family through her marriage in 1999.
-His full name, James Alexander Philip Theo, was announced on 21 December.
-He has one older sister, Louise.
+James Alexander Philip Theo Mountbatten-Windsor, Viscount Severn was born at 4:20 pm on 17 December 2007 by caesarean section at Frimley Park Hospital, Surrey, the younger child and only son of Prince Edward, Earl of Wessex, and Sophie, Countess of Wessex (later the Duke and Duchess of Edinburgh).
+His father is the youngest child of Queen Elizabeth II and Prince Philip, Duke of Edinburgh.
+His mother worked in public relations before becoming a full-time member of the royal family following her marriage in 1999.
+His full name was announced on 21 December.
+He has an older sister, Louise.

-James was baptised on 19 April 2008, in the private chapel of Windsor Castle by David Conner, Dean of Windsor, witnessed by his godparents, Alastair Bruce, Duncan Bullivant, Thomas Hill, Denise Poulton, Jeanye Irwin, and his paternal grandparents, Elizabeth II and Prince Philip.
+James was baptised on 19 April 2008 in the private chapel at Windsor Castle by David Conner, Dean of Windsor.
+His godparents were Alastair Bruce, Duncan Bullivant, Thomas Hill, Denise Poulton, Jeanye Irwin, and the ceremony was attended by his paternal grandparents, Elizabeth II and Prince Philip.

-Education

-James attended Eagle House School, a coeducational preparatory school near Sandhurst, Berkshire from 2011 to 2021, before joining the private Radley College in Oxfordshire.
+James attended Eagle House School, a coeducational preparatory school near Sandhurst, Berkshire, from 2011 to 2021, then went on to Radley College in Oxfordshire, completing his studies there in 2026.
+In August 2026, it was announced that he would attend the Royal Agricultural University to study Rural Land and Property Management.